 Rebecca (she/her) founded Lady Bird PT after working as a pelvic floor physical therapist and realizing there was a better way to treat pregnant and postpartum folks.
 She wanted to spend more time with her patients, provide more personalized care, and make sure they knew they could set their goals higher and reach them faster.

 Rebecca received her undergraduate degree in Environmental Studies at the University of Pittsburgh.
 After graduating she spent a year teaching English in Israel, then returning Temple University in Philadelphia, PA to earn her Doctorate in Physical Therapy.

-With over 5,000 hours working in pelvic floor physical therapy, hours of continuing education courses and a number of published articles, Rebecca has the experience to safely guide you through your varying needs.
+With nearly 10,000 hours working in pelvic floor physical therapy, hours of continuing education courses and a number of published writing, Rebecca has the experience to safely guide you through your varying needs.
 You can find her pelvic-related articles on sites such as Women's Running Magazine, Austin Fit and Health.com.

 In her free time, Rebecca enjoys running, hiking, backpacking, climbing and camping as well as spending time with her favorite people and favorite cats.

 Jessica (she/her) earned her Bachelor’s in Exercise Science from the University of Louisiana at Monroe, while playing softball.
 She received a Doctorate in Physical Therapy from University of Texas Medical Branch in Galveston in August 2015.
 In 2019 she became Board Certified in Women’s Health, through the American Board of Physical Therapy Specialists.